CompCogNeuro/CompCogNeuro.github.io/content/temporal-derivative.md

 \rm{fast} += \frac{1}{\rm{fastTau}} (\rm{driver} - \rm{fast})
 $$

-This equation causes the variable (fast or slow) to move toward the driver value at a rate determined by the "tau" factor.
+This equation causes the variable (fast or slow) to move toward the driver value at a rate determined by the "tau" [[time constant]] factor.
 For example, if the driver is larger than fast, then $driver - fast$ is positive, so fast will increase to approach the value of the driver.
-If $fastTau = 10$, then it moves a 10th of the way toward the driver at each update.
+If $fastTau = 10$, then it moves a 10th of the way toward the driver at each update (and gets roughly 2/3 of the way to the driver in _fastTau_ steps).
 This very simple type of update equation is used throughout [[axon]] and is likewise very prevalent in biology.

 Some things you can try: